Nabeel-javed/audits/report.md

 A security review of the MProfy-Dao-Web3 smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.

-# About Legacy

-Legacy is a decentralized smart contract protocol on Ethereum designed to be a digital store of value with Bitcoin-like tokenomics, offering a finite supply, self-minting rewards mechanism, and the potential to outperform Bitcoin, all while providing an inflation-resistant asset that empowers users to preserve and grow their wealth in a secure, decentralized, and energy-efficient manner.

 ## Disclaimer